-A certificate designed to prepare students for internships and employment opportunities as production assistants in TV, and film.
-Students may be able to obtain the following positions upon completion of certificate program: prop house worker, prop house consultant, set dresser, assistant set dresser, on-set dresser, lead of set decoration department, swing gang worker, and set decorator for small non-union production.
+A certificate designed to prepare students for internships and employment opportunities as production assistants in TV and film.
+Students may be able to obtain the following positions upon completion of certificate program: prop house worker, prop house consultant, set dresser, assistant set dresser, on-set dresser, lead of set decoration department, swing gang worker, and set decoration department, swing gang worker, and set decorator for small non-union production.
 Students will obtain the following skills and knowledge: color application, identification of period history, the application of principles and elements of design, the ability to obtain trade resources, and stagecraft skills.